Property Taxes and Payment FAQs

 We recommend enrolling into paperless billing to receive copies of future tax bills via email to easily save for your records.

-To request a statement or a copy of a bill, please contact our office at propertytaxes@newtecumseth.ca, or (705) 435-3900.
+To request a statement or a copy of a bill, please complete a statement request, or email our office at propertytaxes@newtecumseth.ca.

 How do I request a Tax Certificate?